 To begin, we include a new header file into our application so that we can check for the ENOENT return value later in our processing loop.
 We also define our APP_DATA structure, and we define a sleeptime value.
-Finally, we add a new forward declaration for our event callback.
+Finally, we update RepMgrGSG to have a new method for our event notification callback, and to add a new data member for our APP DATA data member.